leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 Active object is like any other object.
 You treat it as normal object but since active objects are assigned to particular task they are dynamic from user perspective.
-Once method call is invoked then its execution can happen using concurrency mechanisms provided by OS layer;
+Once method call is invoked then its execution can happen using concurrency mechanisms provided by OS layer.
+In such light active object concept is concept of requesting others to execute something.

 In order to highlight importance of active object design please consider our Robobo case.
 Each `DCMotor` executes PID algorithm.
 PID algorithm is actual